lukasoppermann/design-tokens/README.md

 3. Run `npm run transform-tokens` from the commandline
 4. 🎉 Your converted tokens should be in the `build` folder.
 For more customization options check out the [design token transformer documentation](https://github.com/lukasoppermann/design-token-transformer)

+## Transforming tokens using Amazon style dictionary and style dictionary utils
+The package [style-dictionary-utils](https://github.com/lukasoppermann/style-dictionary-utils) provides a parsers and many filters and transformers that can be used with `w3c design tokens`.

+It is meant to help you set up a build process with the tokens exported from figma design tokens.

 ## Creating Design Tokens
 ### Figma style design tokens
 The plugin converts the styles you define in Figma into design tokens, this includes `Text Styles`, `Color Styles`, `Grid Styles` and `Effect Styles`.